Diving with Napoleon Wrasse

 Is it a Napoleonfish or a Maori Wrasse?

 An exquisitely patterned fish, the giant yet gentle Napoleon wrasse is a favourite fish to encounter for divers in many regions of the world.
-This is because, in areas where they are still not wary of divers, they seem to actively seek out tactile interaction, and have even been known to form bonds with individual divers whom the wrasse recognise and seek out.
+This is because, in areas where they are still not wary of humans, they seem to actively seek out tactile interaction, and have even been known to form bonds with individual scuba divers whom the wrasse recognise and seek out.

 Most often they will approach divers, using their constantly roving eyes to follow and scrutinise their movements.
 Look into its eyes and you can not help but be struck by this fish's obvious intelligence and awareness.
 They seem to enjoy being stroked and will lean against the pressure of your hand.
 Sometimes it will even give a diver a gentle nudge or a brush, just like a dog acts when it wants to be petted.